ecosensors/EcoBoard/examples/bme280/README.md

 # BME280

-## First steps
-Make sure yoz have the two libraries in SKETSCHBOOK/Libraries.
+Make sure you have the needed libraries in SKETSCHBOOK/Libraries/

 Open Arduino IDE, and then go to **Sketch -> Add Library -> Manage Libraries**